 Until January 2020, Brazoria County was part of the Gulf Coast Homeless Coalition.
 In January 2020, the County created its own homeless coalition and conducted its first Point in Time count a month later.
-The Homeless Coalition of Brazoria County is part of the Texas Homeless Network's Balance of State Continuum of Care program.
+The Homeless Coalition of Brazoria County is part of the Texas Homeless Network's Balance of State Continuum of Care program (THN).
 Locally, the County and local agencies serving the homeless are able to coordinate and collaborate at a higher level now that the coalition serves only Brazoria County and is not part of a bigger group focusing disproportionately on Galveston.
 There are only 3 shelters in Brazoria County; two are domestic violence shelters operated by Women's Center of Brazoria County and the other is for general homeless populations operated by Salvation Army.
-In conversations with Mary Rychlik and Jen Beardsley, Brazoria County's new primary point of contact from the Texas Homeless Network's Balance of State (THN BoS), we have been working out many issues from being a new homeless coalition, the latest being the coordination for Brazoria County's newly allocated Emergency Housing Vouchers.
-Due to the influx of families moving to Brazoria County for better job opportunities, we have seen a rise in the homeless population.
-Brazoria County utilized the ESG-CV funds to convert the thrift store into more shelter area to address this growing need for more shelter beds.
+Within the last year, Brazoria County through the Housing Authority applied for housing stability vouchers in concert with HUD's Unsheltered Homeless Competitive NOFA; and successfully were awarded five (5) housing stability vouchers.
+Brazoria County through the Brazoria County Community Development Department maintain open contact with the THN and regularly consults with the Homeless Coalition and THN on strategies for funding opportunities, improving services, coordinated entry and increasing housing resources for vulnerable and homeless populations in Brazoria County.